-In the world of martial arts, the Chinese styles are generally regarded as the ones that have had the most influence over the past century.
-Styles like kung fu, wing chun, and so on have found millions of admirers and practitioners across the world.
+In the world of martial arts — also known as kung fu, wushu, and quanfa in China.
+The Chinese styles are generally regarded as the ones that have had the most influence over the past century.
+Styles like Wing Chun, Shaolin Kung Fu, and so on have found millions of admirers and practitioners across the world.

 As per the Chinese legends, their martial arts history spans over 4,000 years.
 The first mention of any kind of combat style is found in the 5th century B.C.
 However, the rapid development of Chinese martial art forms starts from the legendary Shaolin Temple.